The Inbetweeners: Home media

-All of the DVDs received an 18 certificate in the United Kingdom and MA15+ in Australia due to their high quantity of strong language, crude humour and strong, frequent, sex references.
+All of the DVDs received an 18 certificate in the United Kingdom and MA15+ in Australia owing to their high quantity of strong language, crude humour and strong, frequent, sex references.
 The theatrical version of The Inbetweeners Movie received a 15 certificate in the United Kingdom, with the extended cut release receiving an 18 certificate.

 Subsequent media

 Films

 In September 2009, Beesley and Morris confirmed that a film had been commissioned by Film4.
 The plot revolves around the four boys, now eighteen years old, going on holiday to Malia, Greece.
 It was released in cinemas on 17 August 2011 with a 15 certificate in the UK.
 The original film was also released in the United States on 7 September 2012, it was very successful.
 From a budget of £3.5 million, the film made a global box office of over £57 million.

 At the beginning of August 2013, creators Iain Morris and Damon Beesley confirmed that a second Inbetweeners film would be made with a planned release date of 6 August 2014 in the UK and Ireland; they released a statement saying "We couldn't be more excited to be making another Inbetweeners movie.
 A new chapter in the lives of the Inbetweeners feels like the very least we can do to thank the fans for their phenomenal response to the first movie."
 This sequel is set in Australia.

+In September 2026, Netflix confirmed production on a third film had commenced with the main original cast members reprising their roles, and with creators Damon Beesley and Iain Morris returning to write and direct the film.